 The holidays will put pressure on you to produce all sorts of meals for family and guests.
 In my new book, The Refrigerator Files: Creative Makeovers for Your Leftovers I have a long list of scrumptious dishes where stale bread is called for, ranging from French toast to cream desserts with many tasty main dishes in between.

 For starters, here are some tips about how to make all-purpose breadcrumbs and croutons.
-With Thanksgiving right around the corner, I will follow with my favorite recipe for crouton stuffing for The Bird.
+A favorite in my house for Thanksgiving, I will follow with my go-to recipe for crouton stuffing for The Bird.